-Everyone loves shrimp – and why not?
+Everyone loves tasty shrimp – and why not?
 Shrimps got it all; flavor, texture, juiciness, it’s easy to cook and wonderfully flexible – who can resist a good shrimp?!
+Find out why

 As the story goes, a Fisherman’s daughter learned how damaging shrimping was and confronted her dad about it – he was so moved he figured out a new way to shrimp – new lighter nets that change water flow patterns and incorporate by-catch reduction devices.
 It works – by-catch is reduced by a factor of 3.
 They do tend to catch less shrimp, but they also have far less by-catch, use 30% less fuel, and at the same time they get a better, firmer shrimp – it’s a win-win situation.
 Watch the video below – it’s 8 minutes well spent!